Prickly Gooseberry is a native woody shrub and is the most common wild gooseberry.

 Comparisons: See Missouri Gooseberry, Ribes missouriense Nutt., where the flowers are different, the fruit does not have the prickles and the leaf base is different.
 The closest look-alike Ribes are R. tularense, native to California and R. watsonianum, native to Washington and Oregon. both of which have shorter flower stalks but longer stamen filaments.
 Ribes are the alternate host to white pine blister rust, therefore planting may be prohibited, or at least ill-advised, in certain areas.

-Below: The stages of development: 1st photo - open flower (note the very small petals that are alternate to the calyx lobes just where the lobes reflex; 2nd photo - Closed flower calyx covered with fine hair; 3rd photo - leaf and developing fruit.
+Below: The stages of development: 1st photo - open flower (note the very small petals that are alternate to the calyx lobes just where the lobes reflex; 2nd photo - Closed flower calyx covered with fine hair; 3rd photo - leaf and the prickly ovary developing into a fruit.
 All from late April to early May depending on the season.
 Note the soft prickles on the flower stems, leaf stems and hard prickles of the branch.

 Below: 1st photo - Green fruit May - June.
 2nd photo - Bark of a mature stem, devoid of spines.

 Below: Mature fruit in July to mid-August.
 2nd photo - Shape of a larger lower leaf with palmate indented lobes and a more heart-shaped base.

 Notes: Prickly Gooseberry is indigenous to the Garden area.
 Eloise Butler catalogued it on April 29, 1907.
 It is native to Minnesota in most counties except the SW, the far NW and the most NE.
 In North America its range is the eastern half of the country except the gulf coast.
 In Canada it is found in Ontario and Quebec.

 Edible: Fruit is edible right off the plant and made into jams and preserves.